hitodama/elfldr/README.md

 make clean
 make
 Options:
-	debug=true			// set loader default to debug mode target=x86-64		// target of loader, build for x86-64
+	target=x86-64		// target of loader, build for x86-64
 		memory=emulate 	// set loader default to emulate ps4 memory conditions on x86-64
 		server=true		// set loader default to server mode under x86-64 target=ps4-bin		// (default) build as bin for the PS4
-		keepelf=true	// keeps elf before converting it to bin (for debug purposes) threading=true		// sets loader default to run elfs threaded (ignored in file mode) stdio=wait|lazy|none // sets default std io redirect mode (lazy is a "may" option), can be combined with debug (ldr=bin			// build loader to accept binaries instead of elfs - best not used)
+		keepelf=true	// keeps elf before converting it to bin (for debug purposes) threading=true		// sets loader default to run elfs threaded (ignored in file mode) stdio=wait|lazy|none // sets default std io redirect mode (lazy is a "may" option), can be combined with debug (ignored in file mode as well) debug=true			// set loader default to debug mode (ldr=bin			// build loader to accept binaries instead of elfs - best not used)
 ```
 ###Commandline (x86-64) Arguments
 ```